Do you remember way back in January when you or someone you knew vowed to lose a few pounds?

 “At the start of the week, coming off a reflective weekend, members mentally prepare themselves to go to the club,” they said.
 “By mid-week their motivation starts to ‘waiver’ and by weeks end their focus is often elsewhere – Friday night drinks, the movies or planning for the weekend.”

-If that’s you, there some good news.
-The statistics we’ve shown can be the key to having a successful gym membership.
+These statistics can be the key to having a successful gym membership.

 Knowing that the ACSM found we tend to lose steam the second half of the week is a great tool for you.
 Plan your workout schedule around the first three days of the week rather than spreading out your exercise over all five days of the work week.